-The deference between normal pathogenic bacteria or candida and probiotics, is that the probiotic organisms have a symbiotic relationship with our bodies.
+The difference between normal pathogenic bacteria or candida and probiotics is that probiotic organisms have a symbiotic relationship with our bodies.
 Our bodies and probiotic organisms have formed a mutual defense treaty.
-And while we are extremely fearful of bacterium and fungi, specific probiotics strains are verybeneficial to our health.
+And while we are extremely fearful of bacteria and fungi, specific probiotic strains are very beneficial to our health.

 15) Probiotic Foods Have Been Healing For Millennia

-There are numerous traditional probiotic foods that are extremely tasty and healthful.
-These foods have been restoring health for millennias.
-Foods like natto, miso, kimchi, tempeh, sauerkraut, kefir, kombucha and lassi all have very rich cultural heritages and medicinal benefits.
+Numerous traditional probiotic foods are extremely tasty and healthful.
+These foods have been restoring health for millennia.
+Foods like natto, miso, kimchi, tempeh, sauerkraut, kefir, kombucha, and lassi all have very rich cultural heritages and medicinal benefits.

 16) Probiotics Can Decrease Lactose Intolerance

-In a 1996 study, Jiang et al. studied milks containing B. Longumgrown in a medium rich in lactose.
-He found that when lactose intolerant individuals consumed this special milk, they showed significantly fewer symptoms of lactose intolerance.
-They have been numerous studies that have shown probiotics to be helpful in decreasing lactose intolerance.
+In a 1996 study, Jiang et al. studied milk containing B. Longumgrown in a medium rich in lactose.
+He found that when lactose-intolerant individuals consumed this special milk, they showed significantly fewer symptoms of lactose intolerance.
+They have been numerous studies that have shown probiotics to help decrease lactose intolerance.